The structure theory of Nilspaces III: Inverse limit representations and topological dynamics: Introduction

 Given two $\ell$-configurations $c_{0},c_{1}:\{0,1\}^{\ell}\to X$, the {\bf concatenation} of $c_{0}$ and $c_{1}$ is the $(l+1)$-configuration $[c_{0},c_{1}]:\{0,1\}^{\ell+1}\to X$ given by $[c_{0},c_{1}](\o,0)=c_{0}(\o)$ and $[c_{0},c_{1}](\o,1)=c_{1}(\o)$ for all $\o\in\{0,1\}^{\ell}$.

-\begin{dfn} We say that a cubespace $X$ has the {\bf glueing property} if the following holds for all $\ell\ge 0$: for all $c_1,c_2,c_3\in C^{\ell}(X)$, $[c_1,c_2],[c_2,c_3]\in C^{\ell+1}(X)$ implies that $[c_1,c_3]\in C^{\ell+1}(X)$. \end{dfn} We recall from \cite{GMV1}*{Proposition 6.2} that fibrant cubespaces always have the glueing property.
-This property is useful for the following reason: if $Y$ is an induced subcubespace of $X$, and $X$ has the glueing property, then so does $Y$; however, if $X$ is fibrant this does not necessarily imply that $Y$ is fibrant.
+\begin{dfn} We say that a cubespace $X$ has the {\bf gluing property} if the following holds for all $\ell\ge 0$: for all $c_1,c_2,c_3\in C^{\ell}(X)$, $[c_1,c_2],[c_2,c_3]\in C^{\ell+1}(X)$ implies that $[c_1,c_3]\in C^{\ell+1}(X)$. \end{dfn} We recall from \cite{GMV1}*{Proposition 6.2} that fibrant cubespaces always have the gluing property.
+This property is useful for the following reason: if $Y$ is an induced subcubespace of $X$, and $X$ has the gluing property, then so does $Y$; however, if $X$ is fibrant this does not necessarily imply that $Y$ is fibrant.

 We note that an ergodic nilspace of degree $0$ is necessarily the $1$ point space.
-More interesting examples of cubespaces are the dynamical cubespaces $(X,C^k_H(X))$ introduced in Section \ref{sc:non-Ab}.
-Indeed, we recall the following fact from \cite{GGY}*{Theorems 3.6 and 7.13}. \begin{thm} Let $(H,X)$ be a minimal topological dynamical system.
-Then $\RP_H^\ell(X)$ is a closed $H$-invariant equivalence relation, and $(X/\RP_H^\ell,C_H^k)$ is an ergodic nilspace of degree at most $\ell$, for each $\ell\in\N$. \end{thm}
+More interesting examples of cubespaces are the dynamical cubespaces $(X,\{C^k_H(X)\}_{k\in\N})$ introduced in Section \ref{sc:non-Ab}.
+Indeed, we recall the following fact from \cite{GGY}*{Theorems 3.8 and 7.14}. \begin{thm} Let $(H,X)$ be a minimal topological dynamical system.
+Then $\RP_H^\ell(X)$ is a closed $H$-invariant equivalence relation, and $(X/\RP_H^\ell,\{C_H^k\}_{k\in\N})$ is an ergodic nilspace of degree at most $\ell$, for each $\ell\in\N$. \end{thm}

 Finally, we give another example of a nilspace, which will play a special role in the theory.
 Let $A$ be a compact abelian group, with the group operation denoted additively.
 We write $\mathcal{D}_s(A)$ for the cubespace defined by requiring that $c\in C^\ell(\mathcal{D}_s(A))$ if and only if